Research Group Leader

 I am a research group leader at Goethe University in Frankfurt interested in cloud physics and the impacts of human activity on the climate.
 I study cloud-radiative effects in low-lying stratified clouds around the world.
 These clouds span vast regions over the ocean and may contain only liquid water, or a mixture of water and ice.
 They play a significant role in the Earth’s radiative budget.
 Depending on their location they either exert a warming effect at the surface by trapping thermal energy emitted at the surface (polar regions), or they may cool the surface by reflecting a large fraction of incoming solar radiation back to space (sub-polar regions).

 During my PostDoc I branched out into another field studying the potential geophysical limits to wind energy and the possible impacts of large-scale off-shore deployment of wind farms on the climate.
-Following the Paris agreement there is an ever more pressing need for renewable energy technologies, such as wind power, to meet the agreed greenhouse gas emission targets.
-Therefore, understanding the possible limitations and impacts of this technology from a purely geophysical perspective, becomes increasingly important.
+Following the Paris Agreement there is an ever more pressing need for renewable energy technologies, such as wind power, to meet the agreed greenhouse gas emission targets.
+Therefore, understanding this technology's possible limitations and impacts from a purely geophysical perspective becomes increasingly important.